+PREREQUISITE: WELD-021

-108 total hours lab 2 Units PREREQUISITE: WELD-010, WELD-011 and WELD-021 ADVISORY: WELD-031; MATH-012; ENGL-095
+ADVISORY: WELD-031; MATH-012; ENGL-095

-This course is an advanced welding course that includes open-groove plate and pipe welding in all positions.
-This course involves cutting, layout, fitup, tacking, and welding of plate and pipe.
+This course is an advanced Shielded Metal Arc Welding (SMAW) course that includes open-groove plate and pipe welding in all positions.
+This course involves cutting, layout, fit-up, tacking, and welding of plate and pipe.
 Students perform welding in the 2G, 3G, and 4G plate positions then onto 2G, 5G, and 6G pipe positions.
-Students will focus on one process of welding from SMAW, GTAW, GMAW, or FCAW.
 This course provides skills to enable the student to pass a visual inspection and the bend or X-ray test.
 May not be repeated.
-SC
+LR